Przemo84/BreatheIT/README.md

 # BreatheIT
-My first React App - not finished
+My first React App - not finished, EXPO.
 The app should help people with guided breathing and meditation techniques.